-The student has the right to raise a complaint and to have that complaint considered with courtesy and objectivity, in a timely fashion, and without fear of prejudicial treatment.
-The following procedures are applicable to a student with a complaint.
+The student has the right to raise a complaint and have that complaint considered with courtesy and objectivity and in a timely fashion, and without fear of prejudicial treatment.
+The following procedures are applicable for a student with a complaint:

 - The student should first discuss the matter with the person or persons directly involved in an attempt to resolve the complaint through informal discussion.
 The student should make their advisor aware of the situation if the advisor is not directly involved.

 - If there is no resolution, the student should discuss the matter with the appropriate first-level supervisor or administrator verbally and in writing.
 The written statement should include a narrative of the situation and the individual with whom the discussion took place.
 If no resolution is reached, the student may present a written complaint to the appropriate vice president or academic dean.

 - If reconciliation has not been achieved, the student may then schedule an appointment with the Provost after submitting a written complaint to them using the Student Complaint Form found in The Halo.

 - If after meeting with the Provost, the complaint is not reconciled, the student may schedule an appointment with the President of the University.